Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 4. Export the public key

+If you already have uploaded a public key to a keyserver (or have it stored somewhere else), you should retrieve it in the way you are most comfortable with, and proceed to step 5.

+Optional: To generate another OpenPGP keypair on-device, you can refer to the documentation mentioned above and [here](./openpgp-key-generation-on-device.html), as we will not cover these instructions in this guide.

-To export your public key use the following command
+To export your public key use the following command.

 ```bash

 $ gpg2 --armor --export KeyID > pubkey.asc

 ```
-If you already have uploaded a public key to a keyserver (or have it stored somewhere else), you should retrieve it in the way you are most comfortable with, and proceed to step 4.

-Optional: To generate another OpenPGP keypair on-device, you can refer to the documentation mentioned above and [here](./openpgp-key-generation-on-device.html), as we will not cover these instructions in this guide.
+ Note that this instruction only works if you generated a new OpenPGP key on the Nitrokey, and on the same computer.
+See this [ticket](https://support.nitrokey.com/t/import-public-key-to-nitrokey-hsm/2021/5) for more information on the public key export.

 5. Execute the script with the pubkey.asc argument